astrokings/akguide/docs/eng/1705itfaction.md

 The recommendation for strengthening the defense fleet is canceled when the defense fleet reaches the maximum level or when the recommendation setting is turned off.

+### Cancel Protected Sector

+The corps commander can cancel the protection status of sectors occupied by friendly forces.

+### Execute Attack Order

+The corps commander can issue an attack order on the sectors of the enemy forces.

+Attack orders can only be executed from the Capital.
+Attack orders can be executed on sectors occupied by friendly forces and adjacent sectors occupied by enemy forces.<br>
+When an attack command is executed, it is changed into waiting for invasion state.

+Allied faction members may participate in the sector where an attack order is executed.

 ## Faction Notice